-Known as a social web, web 2.0 is the internet as we know it.
-It was revolutionized by the introduction of social media and user-generated content.
-One of the key points in its development was the spread of smartphones and mobile internet connection.
-These allowed the now-giants like Twitter, Facebook, and Instagram to grow and attract new users fast.
-This was the time when so-called FAANG companies saw incredible auditorium, popularity, and revenue growth.
+Web 2.0 is a social web.
+It is the internet as we know it: with social media and user-generated content.
+One of the key points in the web evolution here was the spread of smartphones and mobile internet connection.
+These allowed the now-giants like X (Twitter), Facebook, and Instagram to grow and attract new users fast.
+This was the time when so-called FAANG companies (now, MAANG companies) saw incredible auditorium, popularity, and revenue growth.

-The disruptive potential within web 3.0, or semantic web, can only be compared to the one of its predecessor.
-It is built on the concepts of openness, decentralization, and great user utility.
+The disruptive potential within web 3.0, or semantic web, can only be compared to how the invention and evolution of web 1.0 has changed the world.
+Web 3.0 is built on the concepts of openness, decentralization, and great user utility.
 Enhanced with AI and ML, web 3.0 analyzes and distributes data according to every user’s personal needs and preferences.

 One of the main differences between web 2.0 and 3.0 is decentralization.
 Now, apps don’t need to be stored on a singular server or in data storage.
 Web 3.0 is built around blockchains — decentralized peer-to-peer nodes.
-Its protocols heavily rely on NFTs and cryptocurrencies and rewards anyone who participates in the development of crypto with tokens.
+Web 3.0 protocols, like Ethereum, Polkadot or Filecoin, heavily rely on NFTs and cryptocurrencies and rewards anyone who participates in the development of crypto with tokens.

-There is also no centralized kill switch, which ensures that the future of the web is less censored and regulated.
+There is also no centralized kill switch, which ensures that the new round of the web evolution is less censored and regulated.

-A deeper implementation of AI and ML will allow web 3.0 to seem almost intuitive.
-The technologies will make the internet adaptable and flexible to every user’s preferences.
-It is expected that computer and internet technologies will be able to understand and process information similarly to humans (thanks to aforementioned semantic web).
+An implementation of AI and ML makes web 3.0 seem almost intuitive.
+The technologies aim to create a super adaptable internet which can be adjusted to every user’s preferences.
+AI enthusiasts claim that computer and internet technologies will be able to understand and process information similarly to humans soon (thanks to aforementioned semantic web).

-AI and ML will help the internet produce more accurate results faster, which can help speed up different researches and the development of the web itself.
+In general, AI and ML help the internet produce more accurate results faster, which can help speed up different researches and the evolution of the internet itself.